Revisiting Event Study Designs: Robust and Efficient Estimation: Challenges Pertaining to Conventional Practice

 \subsection{Under-Identification of the Fully-Dynamic Specification}

-The first problem pertains to fully-dynamic specifications and arises because a strong enough \ref{assu:NoAnticip} is not imposed.
-We show that those specifications are under-identified if there is no never-treated group: \begin{prop} If there are no never-treated units, the path of $\left\{ \tau_{h}\right\} _{h\ne-1}$ coefficients is not point identified in the fully-dynamic OLS specification.
-In particular, for any $\kappa\in\mathbb{R}$, the path $\left\{ \tau_{h}+\kappa\left(h+1\right)\right\} $ fits the data equally well with the fixed effect coefficients appropriately modified. \end{prop} \begin{proof} All proofs are given in \ref{sec:appx-proofs}. \end{proof} This result can be illustrated with a simple example, which we intentionally make extreme and free from additional effects and noise.
-Consider \ref{fig:UnderId}, which plots the outcomes for a simulated dataset with two units (or cohorts): one treated early at $t=2$ (solid line) and the other one later at $t=4$ (dashed line).
-Both units are observed for periods $t=1,\dots,7$, and the outcomes exhibit linear growth with the same slope of one, but starting from different levels.
-There are two interpretations of what could cause such dynamics.
-On one hand, treatment could have no impact on the outcome, in which case the level difference corresponds to the unit FEs, while trends are just a common feature of the environment, formalized by the period FEs.
-On the other hand, note that the outcome equals the number of periods since the event for both groups and all time periods: it is zero at the moment of treatment, negative before and positive after.
-So a possible interpretation is that the outcome is entirely driven by causal effects of treatment and anticipation of treatment.
-One cannot hope to distinguish between unrestricted dynamic causal effects and a combination of unit effects and time trends.\footnote{Formally, the problem arises because a linear time trend $t$ and a linear term in the cohort $E_{i}$ (subsumed by the unit FEs) can perfectly reproduce a linear term in horizon $K_{it}=t-E_{i}$.
+The first problem pertains to fully-dynamic specifications and arises because a strong enough \ref{assu:A2} is not imposed.
+We show that those specifications are under-identified if there is no never-treated group: \begin{prop} If there are no never-treated units, the path of $\left\{ \tau_{h}\right\} _{h\ne-1}$ coefficients is not point-identified in the fully-dynamic specification.
+In particular, for any $\kappa\in\mathbb{R}$, the path $\left\{ \tau_{h}+\kappa\left(h+1\right)\right\} $ fits the data equally well, with the fixed effect coefficients appropriately modified. \end{prop} \begin{proof} All proofs are given in \ref{sec:appx-proofs}. \end{proof} To illustrate this result with a simple example, \ref{fig:UnderId} plots the outcomes for a simulated dataset with two units (or equal-sized cohorts), one treated at $t=2$ and the other at $t=4$.
+Both units exhibit linear growth in the outcome, starting from different levels.
+There are two interpretations of these dynamics.
+First, treatment could have no impact on the outcome, in which case the level difference corresponds to the unit FEs, while trends are just a common feature of the environment, through period FEs.
+Alternatively, note that the outcome equals the number of periods since the event for both groups and all time periods: it is zero at the moment of treatment, negative before, and positive after.
+A possible interpretation is that the outcome is entirely driven by causal effects and anticipation of treatment.
+Thus, one cannot hope to distinguish between unrestricted dynamic causal effects and a combination of unit effects and time trends.\footnote{Formally, the problem arises because a linear time trend $t$ and a linear term in the cohort $E_{i}$ (subsumed by the unit FEs) can perfectly reproduce a linear term in horizon $K_{it}=t-E_{i}$.
 Therefore, a complete set of treatment leads and lags, which is equivalent to the horizon FEs, is collinear with the unit and period FEs.}